 Don’t wait as long as your competitors to make the first collection contact; use email to your advantage.
 Get the money first through early Intervention.
 If a large invoice will be coming due, it’s worthwhile to call before the due date to solve any problems delaying payment.
 And don’t be shy about sending “friendly reminders” at even five days.

 - If you do not receive a response to a call or email, follow up every two or three days until you get a response.

 - If your debtor is a smaller company, escalate a more serious collection matter by emailing or calling the business owner.

 - If collection delinquency is serious (regardless of the size of the customer), call an executive-level person (say, CFO).
-They do not like to receive these calls and will take care of the problem.
+They do not like receiving these calls and will handle the problem.

-- Do not customers them off the hook with unfulfilled promises.
-If the funds were not received the day they agreed to pay, call.
+- Do not take them off the hook with unfulfilled promises.
+Call if the funds were not received the day they agreed to pay.

 - Expedite all communications.
 When sending invoice copies or other documents, scan and email them.
 Email eliminates the usual excuses, and you are assured that it’s reaching the intended party.

 - Use credit holds when an account is delinquent without a firm promise to pay.